deohs/r_onramp/Introduction.md

 In RStudio on the Plasmid you will also upload and download files using this tab.

-The home drive for RStudio on Plasmid is your DEOHS H:// drive
+The home (~) folder for RStudio on Plasmid is your DEOHS H:// drive

+The three-dot (...) button on the Files tab prompts for a custom file path.

+RStudio offers a "Project" feature to make working with files easier.

 ##